 Since moving to Cambridge, England this last year, we’ve missed the mountains of Southern California.
 We’ve been using our travel to fill our hiking void, and there seemed no better place to go than Southern France in the spring.
-We planned a trip to the tiny port town of Cassis, a great base for hiking Les Calanques.
-This hike in Parc National des Calanques starts from the western edge of Cassis, and takes you up and down through limestone cliffs to the first three of the nine inlets of Massif des Calanques: Port-Miou, Port Pin, and En-Vau.
+We planned a trip to the tiny port town of Cassis, located about 45 minutes outside of Marseille.
+The western edge of Cassis borders the Parc National des Calanques, which makes it a great base for hiking Les Calanques.
+The Les Calanques trail takes you up and down through limestone cliffs to the first three of the nine inlets of Massif des Calanques: Port-Miou, Port Pin, and En-Vau.

 This is more than a walk in the park, but we saw plenty of kids on the trail.
 You’ll want to make sure you have comfortable shoes and enough water as it’s about 1.5 hours each way at a moderate pace.

 Starting from the port in Cassis, walk north west along the promenade, and then up a set of stairs that pops you up onto Avenue de l’Amiral Ganteaume.
 You’ll pass Plage du Bestouan and eventually take Avenue des Calanques to the start of the hike, right before Port-Miou.